slu-soc1120/syllabus/docs/index.md

 *Office Hours:* Wednesdays, 10:00am to 12:00pm in 3600 Morrissey (GeoSRI Lab)

+## Hardcopy Syllabus {-}
+If you would like to keep a record of the syllabus, there is a `.pdf` download button (<i class="fa fa-file-pdf-o"></i>) in the top toolboar.This document will contain a "snapshot" of the course policies and planned schedule as of the beginning of the semester but will not be subsequently updated.
+See the "Preface and Warning" on page 2 of the `.pdf` for additional details.

+## Change Log {-}

+August 21, 2018 - Fall 2018 release

 ## License {-}
 Copyright © 2016-2018 [Christopher G. Prener](https://chris-prener.github.io)